colinbull/colinbull.github.io/talks/Adopting_Fsharp/slides/index.md

 ' higher cohesion
 ' don't violate SRP in functions thou
 ' similar considerations to microservices
-' notcie in the picture stateful services
+' notice in the picture stateful services

 ***